GiulioFede/Greek-Document-Search-Engine/README.md

         },
       ...
 ```
-### Config file
+## Config file
 Before starting the creation of the index, database and launching the UI, it is necessary to configure some parameters.
-Go to
+Go to `config/index_config.py` and edit the following fields:
+1. run.device: the gpu device on which to run the NLP models.

+3. data.json_dataset_path: the path to the folder containing the database seen in the previous section.
+4. data.min_words_in_phrase: minimum number of words that a sentence must consist of to be considered as such.
+5. data.len_embedding: len of the embedding used by the model.

+6. model.tokenizer: the hugging face path towards the tokenizer.
+7. model.model: the hugging face path towards the model.
+8. model.top_k: when two sentences are separated in the json file, to decide whether to merge them or not the NLP model will predict k sentences.
+If one of these k is equal to the union of the two sentences then they will merge.
+The higher k is the better the index will be, but the slower the entire creation will be.

+9. index.index_path: the folder where to save/use index.
+10. index.index_name: the name of the index to save/use.

+11. db.db_path: the folder where to save/use the db.
+12. db.db_name: the name of the db to save/use.

-### Running the Project
+## Running the Project
 To create a FAISS index and a SQL database, run the following script:
 ```
 nohup python -u create_index.py --config "/home/giuliofederico/Itserr/config/index_config.py" > log.txt 2>&1 &